fmilburn3/CC3200_dAISy/README.md

 # CC3200_dAISy
-  Receives data from dAISy and forwards it to MarineTraffic using the TI CC3200 LaunchPad  and Energia.
+  Receives data from a dAISy marine AIS receiver and forwards it to MarineTraffic using the TI CC3200 LaunchPad.

+  Created by Frank Milburn, December 2015
+  Tested with Energia v17 (non EMT) and dAISy BoosterPack on MSP-EXP430F5529 LaunchPad

+  See the following link for more information on dAISy: https://www.tindie.com/products/astuder/daisy-ais-receiver/